symbol/symbol-docs/source/guides/network/using-symbol-bootstrap.rst

 .. note::

-   This option has been heavily inspired by `this great blog <https://nemlog.nem.social/blog/58808>`__.
-Symbol Bootstrap simply bundles this solution, streamlining the process.
+   This option has been heavily inspired by the community and Symbol Bootstrap simply bundles this solution, streamlining the process.

 **********
 Next steps